 However, HRT is a medical decision with benefits and risks that vary by individual.
 It’s not required for weight management—exercise and nutrition strategies are effective regardless of HRT status.
 Discuss with your GP if you’re considering it.

 Perimenopause typically begins in the mid-40s (average age 47), though it can start in the early 40s or not until the early 50s.
 Weight changes often begin with early hormonal shifts, sometimes before other symptoms are noticeable.
+The transition through to post-menopause typically spans 4-8 years.

 Why am I gaining weight even though I’m eating less?

-Can you lose weight during perimenopause?
+Can you lose weight during menopause?

-Should I weigh myself during perimenopause?
+Should I weigh myself during menopause?

-How long does perimenopausal weight gain last?
+How long does menopause weight gain last?

-Is intermittent fasting good for perimenopause?
+Is intermittent fasting good for menopause weight gain?

 Your Next Step

-Perimenopausal weight gain is driven by hormonal changes, not personal failure.
+Menopause weight gain is driven by hormonal changes, not personal failure.
 Understanding the mechanisms helps you respond effectively: prioritise strength training, increase protein, address sleep, and adjust expectations for a body that’s operating differently than before.

-If you’d like guidance tailored to where you are in your perimenopausal journey, our trainers at Revolution Personal Training Studios specialise in helping women navigate these changes.
+If you’d like guidance tailored to where you are in your menopause journey, our trainers at Revolution Personal Training Studios specialise in helping women navigate these changes.
 We offer a free taster session to discuss your specific situation and goals.

 Written by: Revolution Personal Training Studios

-Last Updated: January 2026
+Last Updated: March 2026

-- NHS – Perimenopause and Menopause Guidelines
+- NHS (2023) — Perimenopause and Menopause: Overview.
+National Health Service.